-The Company's primary focus will be on the continuing delivery of the National Housing Research Program in support of the policy development and practice of governments, industry and the community sector.
+The Company's primary focus will be on the continuing delivery of the 2019-21 National Housing Research Program Funding Agreement in support of the policy development and practice of governments, industry and the community sector.

-A focus on further business development of professional services in the cities, urban research and an expanded conference and events program will also continue to be key activities and provide a suite of programs and activities in support of the Company's strategic goals.
+A focus on further business development of professional services and an expanded conference and events program will also continue to be key activities and provide a suite of programs and activities in support of the Company's strategic goals.